 Integration Notes

-• Wiring and protection: use appropriately sized wire for several amps of current, and consider adding an inline fuse sized for your system design.
+• Wiring and protection: Use appropriately sized wire for the run length; consider an inline fuse for enclosure builds.
+Ensure correct polarity before powering.

 Included Components